Justus0405/temp-monitor/README.md

 # temp-monitor
-A temperature monitoring script for Linux written in bash
+A CPU temperature monitoring script for Linux written in bash

 # dependencies
 ```shell